 Chronos technology is very effective in mitigating DPA attacks due to its unique power consumption profile.
 The right-hand picture above shows the difference between the power profile of a standard digital channel vs the power profile of the same channel implemented with Chronos Link.
 The current profile of the standard channel has very high peaks, which are correlated to the data pattern of the data being transmitted.
 Instead, with the Chronos Link, the current profile shows a very even behavior during the transaction, and there is no direct correlation between the power utilized and the data being transmitted.
 Another measurable effect of the change in power profile is the significant reduction in Electromagnetic Interference (EMI), the electromagnetic emission of a Chronos channel has much lower power peaks with energy more evenly spread out through the frequency spectrum.
 The result of adding Chronos Technology to a communication channel is a significant increase in security.

 Chronos Link is specifically designed with the goal of enabling the next generation of complex SoCs in the latest FinFET nodes.
 It aims at enabling robust and secure on-chip and off-chip communication, while drastically reducing interconnect overheads.
-Such unique characteristics result in substantial area reduction, effortless integration of IPs, resilience to delay variation and enhanced security; thereby addressing the key challenges in current SoC design.
+Such unique characteristics result in substantial area and latency reduction, effortless integration of IPs, resilience to delay variation and enhanced security; thereby addressing the key challenges in current SoC design.

 Chronos Tech patented technology is founded on the synergy of four main elements: